MR-BENjie/IDRL/Red_10/rlcard-showdown/README.md

 ### Run
 1. Launch the backend of leaderboard with

-we set the trained weights of relation network and dangerous network in rlcard-master/rlcard/models/pretrained/RD_pretrained
+we set the trained weights of relation network and danger network in Red_10/rlcard/models/pretrained/RD_pretrained

-we set the trained four styles weights set of Douzero model in rlcard-master/rlcard/models/pretrained/red_10_pretrained
+we set the trained four patterns weight set of policy model in Red_10/rlcard/models/pretrained/red_10_pretrained

 ```
 cd server